nutrition Crossword Puzzles

 Across

-- chemical process to break down food to energy
+- , the chemical process by which your body breaks down food to release energy.

 Down